 TYPES OF ORTHODONTIC OPTIONS AT MIAMI DESIGNER SMILES

 Controlled Arch Orthodontics

-Controlled arch orthodontics, also known as anterior growth guided appliance (AGGA) or facial growth orthodontics, is designed to expand the upper jaw.
+Controlled arch orthodontics, also known as Osseo-Restoration Appliance (ORA), is designed to expand the upper jaw.
 Unlike conventional orthodontics, controlled arch orthodontics restructures the midface through an oral appliance so the jaws can reach their proper size and function together in harmony.
 More room for the teeth is created by expanding the jaws, allowing them to move into their correct position and straighten.

-AGGA can be fixed (FAGGA) or removable (RAGGA), and can safely be used for both children and adults.
+ORA can be fixed or removable, and can safely be used for both children and adults.

 - Breathing problems due to a narrow or obstructed airway

 - Sleep apnea and other sleep breathing disorders